ysoftwareab/yplatform/README.md

 ### Show me ways-of-working with a project with `yplatform`

-This is me cloning a project on a macOS developer machine, and installing project-specific system dependencies.
+This is a cloning of a project on a macOS developer machine, and installing project-specific system dependencies.

-Second video is me opening the same project, and starting to play around without actually having to know anything about it.
+Second video shows opening the same project, and playing around without actually having to know anything about it.

 <a href="https://asciinema.org/a/465932" target="_blank"><img src="https://asciinema.org/a/465932.svg" width="45%" /></a>
 <a href="https://asciinema.org/a/465933" target="_blank"><img src="https://asciinema.org/a/465933.svg" width="45%" /></a>